About Bird Health Awareness Week

 The aim of these activities is to generate public awareness about the importance of protecting wild birds from diseases that can be spread by humans and pets.

-This week we celebrate bird health awareness week.
-This celebratory week was brought by the USDA as a campaign for biosecurity for birds.
+This week we celebrate Bird Health Awareness Week.
+This celebratory week was brought by the United States Department of Agriculture as a campaign for biosecurity for birds.
 Their intention is to raise awareness for all diseases that affect birds and all the various ways to protect them and prevent the spreading of infections.

 The Complexity of Raising Poultry